Dr. Hua Bai, associate professor of Electrical Engineering

-Ph.D. from Technical University, Warsaw, Poland, in Mechanical Engineering, with expertise in CAD/CAM, computer graphics and thermal sciences.
+Ph.D. from Indian Institute of Technology in Mechanical Engineering, with expertise in design simulation and metal forming.

 Dr. Paul Zang, professor of Mechanical Engineering and PACE program coordinator

 Ph.D. from Michigan State University in Mechanical Engineering, with expertise in heat transfer, mechanism design and symbolic algebra.

 Zang finds Kettering students intelligent, motivated and personable.
 He feels that Kettering students have the ability to "push through complex problems."
 Zang enjoys when a student has an "I get it" moment.
 When he joined Kettering, Zang was most attracted by the University's "passion for excellence in educating engineering leaders."

 Dr. Ravi Warrier, professor of Electrical Engineering

 Ph.D. from the University of New Mexico in Electrical Engineering, with expertise in signal processing.